eamodeorubio/explore-the-todo-list-app/README.md

 5. [Install Jake](https://github.com/mde/jake) if you have not yet installed it.
 6. Execute the following command ``jake`` from the root folder of this project.
 To know all the build options issue ``jake -T``

+By default the build process will perform unit testing, static code analysis using JSHint and compactation and mimification to build the production ready files.

 Execute
 =======